dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 ---
 # WPF and Win32 Interoperation

-This topic provides an overview of how to interoperate WPF and Win32 code. [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides a rich environment for creating applications.
+This topic provides an overview of how to interoperate WPF and Win32 code.
+Windows Presentation Foundation (WPF) provides a rich environment for creating applications.
 However, when you have a substantial investment in Win32 code, it might be more effective to reuse some of that code.

 <a name="basics"></a>